RoboTeamTwente/roboteam_embedded_messages/README.md

 ### Packet structure

-A single definition packet is a 2D list, where each inner list defines a single field of the packet.
+A single definition packet is a 2D list, where each inner list defines a single variable of the packet.
 For example, a cropped version of the `REM_RobotCommand`:

 ```python
 "REM_RobotCommand" : [